Fighting The Winter Blues?

 For a while after the death of a loved one, there is a huge task of orienting oneself to reality when in fact we feel utterly disorientated, as if lost in a barren landscape with a map that is out of date.
 The next three stages of grieving are, in the schema given by Kubler-Ross, anger, bargaining and depression.
 You can only come fully back to life without the lost person by finding your own reactions to these states of mind and emotions.
 Everyone grieves differently; you may be angry with the lost person or with other members of the family and this will differ from bereaved person to person.
 Each state has an outcome which moves the grieving process on.
 With anger there is ability to feel again after shock and numbness, and to find moments of physical and emotional catharsis – letting go – a beginning of a lengthy but not interminable path.

 Bargaining may be a way of dealing with the pain in manageable steps; I will take one sack of clothes to the charity shop but I must keep the shoes (in case he/she needs them when they walk back into your life).
-Depression is a chance to take back into yourself the valuable experiences you had through your relationship so that inner emptiness is not total and the sense of abandonment can be worked through.
-There is an urgent need to work through feelings of guilt that may underlie depression and it can be a point at which some people may become stuck in their grieving process if the relationship contained elements of ambivalence.
+Depression is a chance to take back into yourself the valuable experiences which you had through your relationship so that inner emptiness is not total, and the sense of abandonment can be worked through.
+There is an urgent need to work through feelings of guilt that may underlie depression, and it can be a point at which some people may become stuck in their grieving process if the relationship contained elements of ambivalence.
 The tasks are making peace with the person in their absence and regaining a valued sense of self by holding onto the benefits of their influence and memory, as they were to us within ourselves.
 This way we can enlarge our sense of self by being changed by what we have learnt from them, rather than find that we are unprotected or diminished.

 And how long does it take to restructure identity and find oneself congruent within a changed environment?
 For partners it can take from three to five years, the second year being the most difficult as the anniversaries of birthdays and important events are no longer marked by what occurred last year.
 Christopher Bollas talks about the Shadow of the Object, the title of a book on relational psychotherapy.
 He compares being in a mood to a former state of being that is necessary for self experiencing.
 In grief as described by C.S.
 Lewis in A Grief Observed, the mood state takes over and we feel as though there is a veil between ourself and the outside world.
 The sense of the former self before the loss continues for quite some time before we are ready to leave this self behind.
 This has various effects like feeling fear, as though we might have to leave this state of being too quickly, or laziness, of the kind where only continuing with essential tasks can be achieved and everything else seems too onerous or unnecessary.
 Ways of spending time that we enjoyed become uninteresting as we are transfixed by the now precious memories of how we experienced the lost relationship.